AbdulkarimDeveloper/super_printer/README.md

 # Usage

-You can simply use this plugin bt one method :
+You can simply use this plugin by one method :
 ```
 //Convert the widget you want to print to bytes by screenshot package
 Uint8List data = await controller.captureFromWidget(